 Allies of Skin Prebiotics & Niacinamide Pore Refining Booster

 Allies of Skin Prebiotics & Niacinamide Pore Refining Booster is a gel-like serum featuring 10% niacinamide plus prebiotics, probiotics, antioxidants and skin-soothers.
 Together, they work to minimize pores and brighten tone while strengthening the skin barrier.

 The Inkey List Niacinamide

 The Inkey List Niacinamide boasts 10% niacinamide in a light, silky serum.
-It’s both hydrating and oil-controlling, free of fragrance and silicones, and has an affordable price point.
+It’s both hydrating and oil-controlling and is free of fragrance and silicones.
+Plus the price point is super-affordable.